CVE-2026-4024: CWE-862 Missing Authorization in wproyal Royal Addons for Elementor – Addons and Templates Kit for Elementor

 Technical Analysis

-The Royal Addons for Elementor plugin suffers from a missing authorization vulnerability (CWE-862) in the `wpr_update_form_action_meta` AJAX action.
-This action is registered for both authenticated and unauthenticated users (`wp_ajax` and `wp_ajax_nopriv`), allowing unauthenticated access.
-Despite nonce verification, the nonce is exposed in frontend JavaScript, making it trivial for attackers to bypass this protection.
-The endpoint lacks capability or ownership checks and directly updates post meta with user-controlled input on a whitelisted set of keys related to form action configuration.
-This enables unauthorized modification of form action metadata such as email, submission, Mailchimp, and webhook settings, which could be exploited to alter webhook URLs and exfiltrate data.
+The Royal Addons for Elementor plugin suffers from a missing authorization (CWE-862) on the `wpr_update_form_action_meta` AJAX action, which is registered for both authenticated and unauthenticated users.
+The nonce intended to protect this endpoint is publicly exposed in frontend JavaScript, negating its security benefit.
+The endpoint lacks capability or ownership checks and directly updates post meta with user-controlled input on a whitelisted set of keys.
+This allows unauthenticated attackers to modify form action metadata such as email and webhook configurations, potentially enabling tampering and data exfiltration.

 Potential Impact

-An unauthenticated attacker can modify form action configuration metadata on any post, including email and webhook settings.
-This can lead to tampering with webhook or email actions and potential data exfiltration through maliciously altered webhook URLs.
-There is no direct confidentiality impact on post content, but integrity of form action configurations is compromised.
-The CVSS score is 5.3 (medium severity), reflecting the network attack vector, low complexity, no privileges required, no user interaction, and limited impact on integrity only.
+An unauthenticated attacker can modify form action metadata on any post, including email, submission, Mailchimp, and webhook settings.
+This can lead to tampering with webhook or email actions and potentially result in data exfiltration via altered webhook URLs.
+There is no impact on confidentiality, but integrity is compromised.
+Availability is not affected.

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-No official fix or patch is currently documented.
-Until a patch is available, restrict or monitor access to the affected AJAX endpoint if possible, and consider disabling the Royal Addons plugin if it is not essential.
-Avoid exposing the vulnerable plugin on publicly accessible sites without additional access controls.
-Monitor vendor channels for updates and apply official fixes once released.
+No official fix or patch has been published at this time.
+Until a patch is available, consider disabling the vulnerable plugin or restricting access to the affected AJAX action if possible.

 Technical Details